GeorgeSaussy/gen_doc/doc/INSTALL.md

 This application will not run on Windows.
 (It may be possible to hack a solution using CygWin, but this is not verified.)

-To run on Unix systems, all you need is bash.
+To run on Unix systems, all you need is bash and `qpdf` installed in your path.
 However, in order to use the example `sub_gen_doc.sh` files, you will need to install Doxygen and LaTeX.